park-holidays-uk/legal/terms-and-conditions.md

 Like most interactive web sites this Company’s website [or ISP] uses cookies to enable us to retrieve user details for each visit.
 Cookies are used in some areas of our site to enable the functionality of this area and ease of use for those people visiting.
 Some of our affiliate partners may also use cookies.

-For more information please visit theCookie Policy.
+For more information please visit the [Cookie Policy](https://www.parkleisure.co.uk/cookie-policy).

 ---